Surajgupta001/DSA-CPP/Lecture 88(Graph-5)/Topological_Sorting.md

 # Topological Sorting

-Topological sorting is a linear ordering of vertices in a directed acyclic graph (DAG).<br>
+Topological sorting is a linear ordering of vertices in a directed acyclic graph (DAG).

 Topological sorting is a linear ordering of vertices in a directed acyclic graph (DAG) such that for every directed edge u -> v, vertex u comes before v in the ordering.

 ## Why is Topological Sorting Important?

 Topological sorting is used in many applications, including:

 1. Scheduling: Topological sorting can be used to schedule tasks that have dependencies on each other.